MaxAantjes/Exp-Analysis-Exclusion-EDU-EC-COV19/appendix.md

 #### Number of computers, laptops and tablets per household

-The following code creates a dataframe listing the number of computers, laptops and tablets per household.
+The following code creates a data frame listing the number of computers, laptops and tablets per household.
 It first sets the value of variable *s11p11b* (the number of desktop computers) to 0 if *s11p11a* equals 2 (which means the household does not have a desktop computer).
 There were